 - Certain prescription drugs

 The good news is that many of these issues are fixable.
 You can lower your intake of alcohol and tobacco, as well as any illegal or illicit substances that may be affecting your ability to become erect.
 By taking on better eating habits, getting a personal trainer, and/or engaging in more forms of exercise, you can lower your weight and reduce the issues that may be leading to your ED.
 Switching prescriptions may also solve the problem.
-The best option is to discuss your issue with your doctor.
+The best option is to discuss your issue with your doctor, who may prescribe you medication or direct you to buy tadalafil online if it’s suitable for you.
 Remember: this is a relatively common problem experienced by more than half of all men.
 You don’t need to feel embarrassed or ashamed about your ED, and discussing the matter with a professional can help you restore vitality to your erections.

 ED Is on the Rise